Skip to main content Skip to footer

 Welcome to the June edition of the Deanery newsletter.

-First of all, we have more details of the series of resident doctor webinars hosted by the NES Medical Senior Team.
+In this months newsletter we have more details of the series of resident doctor webinars hosted by the NES Medical Senior Team.
 All resident doctors are invited.
 The weblink gives you access to the recording of the webinar and Q&As from the events.
 The next webinar will be in August and all resident doctors will receive an invite.

-Second up is a detailed explanation of the ARCP process and how it happens and written by a resident doctor.
+We are then focussing on a detailed explanation of the ARCP process and how it happens and written by a resident doctor.
 Essential reading for all resident doctors in training giving some excellent information.

 The next item introduces an initiative led by resident doctors in training – the Shadow Leadership Board (SLB).
 The SLB serves as a bridge between resident doctors and NES senior leaders, ensuring that the perspectives and concerns of resident doctors are represented and addressed.
 The article explains how all resident doctors can get involved.